varun-va/udacity_data_engingeering/5_Capstone_Project/README.md

 ## Mapping Out Data Pipelines

 1. Create tables by executing `create_tables.py`.
+2. `sql_queries.py` script will be used to drop/create tables and to insert the data in the corresponding tables.
-2. Join city to airports data.
+3. Join city to airports data.
-3. Insert data.
+4. Insert data.

 ## Choice of tools and technologies for the project